 Structural insulated panels are rigid panels with the foam core of insulation bonded to a stiff outer skin of OSB, thereby creating structural strength.
-They are ideal for cabin roofs as they are inherently more efficient with each air tight panel giving superior thermal performance.
-The structural insulated panels are modular building components which are quickly erected, saving dry-in time and costly labor and protecting your log home from the weather.
+They are ideal for cabin roofs as they are inherently more efficient with each air-tight panel giving a superior thermal performance.
+The structural insulated panels are modular building components that are quickly erected, saving dry-in time and costly labor and protecting your log home from the weather.

 Metal roofing is a popular choice for many reasons: